My Name is Joan

 I acted out by refusing to do homework, breaking every rule that I could and spent a lot of time in Sister Josephine’s office.

 In the 10th grade I was expelled.
 And I gave up any idea of being a Catholic.
 My doubts won.

 I discovered alcohol when I was 13 or 14.
 I was introduced to Tom Collins by a woman for whom I babysat.
 I liked the feeling it gave me from the start – I was kind of out of myself.
 I remember the first glass or two and then my next memory is of my head in the toilet – very, very sick.

 For the next few teenage years I attended public school – when I felt like attending – and did a lot of drinking.
 My poor mother had no control over me.

 I quit school in the eleventh grade and I managed to get a job as a telephone operator.
 I worked and partied and lived at home for a year or two until I became pregnant and married my first husband.
 He had been drafted into the army and eventually was sent to Korea for a short stint and I went back to Los Angeles to stay with his parents.
 I was pregnant with our second child – the daughters were one year and three days apart.
 I was to go on to have four children – the fourth was born a few days before my 24th birthday.
 I decided I would like to have 12 children.

 While staying with my in-laws I was introduced to the Big Book of Alcoholics Anonymous.
 My father in law was an alcoholic – died of alcoholism – and at one point had called AA.
 He said that two men called on him and left the book.
-Being a compulsive reader I read it and even as a teenager there was parts I could relate to.
+Being a compulsive reader I read it and even as a teenager there were parts I could relate to.